Expert, Personalized Care for Kidney Transplants

-• Deceased Donor: After evaluating your chart, a selection team will decide if you can be added to the United Network for Organ Sharing (UNOS) list.
-While on the list you must continue to have a routine health screening and maintain your health.
-The average wait time for a kidney varies based on blood type.
+Deceased donor transplant - After your evaluation, a selection committee will determine if you can be added to the United Network for Organ Sharing (UNOS) waiting list.
+While on the list, you'll continue to have routine health screenings and stay in close contact with our team.
+The average wait time for a kidney varies by blood type.

-• Living Donor: Living donors can be related or unrelated to the patient.
-Donors undergo a thorough evaluation with our multidisciplinary team.
-Each donor is also provided a living donor advocate who is independent of the transplant program, whose role is to protect and promote the interests of the living donor.
+Living donor transplant - Living donors can be related or unrelated to the recipient.
+Every donor goes through a thorough evaluation by our multidisciplinary team to ensure safety and readiness.
+Each donor is also paired with an independent living donor advocate - someone outside the transplant program whose role is to protect and promote the donor's best interests throughout the process.

 Am I a Candidate for Kidney Transplant?